pgRouting/pgrouting/doc/utilities/pgr_separateTouching.rst

 ``pgr_separateTouching``
 ===============================================================================

-``pgr_separateTouching`` - From crossing geometries generates geometries that do not cross.
+``pgr_separateTouching`` - From touching geometries generates geometries that are properly connected at endpoints

 .. rubric:: Availability